 For a more comprehensive overview head to Google Analytics.
 Before you can enjoy your detailed performance report, you will need to take some steps to ensure the tracking is working correctly.

-The initial challenge that you will encounter is that your free listings results will be lumped together with “organic traffic” making it impossible to accurately measure the impact of free shopping ads.
+Initially, your free listings results will be lumped together with “organic traffic” making it impossible to accurately measure the impact of free shopping ads.
 Luckily, there is a solution to it!

 You will need to use product URL tagging to get detailed data in your Google Analytics to distinguish organic from free product listings.